Don’t Make These Medical Treatment Mistakes After a Car Accident

 Delaying Your First Appointment

-If you’ve been involved in an accident and are injured, it is critical you immediately go seek immediate medical attention, whether it be a 24 hour emergency clinic, your primary care provider, or a hospital emergency room if the injury is serious.
-This initial assessment is crucial for setting the foundation for your legal claim to build off, in addition to preventing your injury being aggravated from a lack of treatment.
-The reason this immediate medical care is so important is because it effectively establishes the accident did in fact cause your injuries and effectively documents them.
+If you’ve been involved in an accident and are injured, it is critical you immediately go seek immediate medical attention, whether it be a 24-hour emergency clinic, your primary care provider, or a hospital emergency room if the injury is serious.
+This initial assessment is crucial for setting the foundation for your legal claim to build off, in addition to preventing your injury from being aggravated from a lack of treatment.
+The reason this immediate medical care is so important is that it effectively establishes the accident did in fact cause your injuries and effectively documents them.
 This prevents an insurance adjuster from arguing that your injuries weren’t caused by the accident, but were perhaps instead caused by other activities between the time of the accident and several days later when you actually got medical treatment.
 This creates a smoother negotiation process with the insurance adjuster and prevents them from potentially whittling away at the damages in your claim and its total value.

 If your doctor recommends you receive regular future medical treatments from a chiropractor or physical therapist several times a week, it is extremely important that you avoid missing these appointments as much as possible.
 While these extra appointments can be annoying when you’re already busy with other things, they are essential for helping move your case forward and establishing that your injuries are significant and not exaggerated.
 Keep in mind insurance companies will have access to information regarding how often you sought treatments as well as how many you missed.
 If you miss several medical treatments, an insurance adjuster will likely point to it as evidence that your injury is not causing you much discomfort or problems, or else you would feel the need to get treated to feel better.
 This can drastically cut down on your case’s value, especially regarding pain and suffering and other general damages.
+This is especially true if you were involved in an accident with a truck, just ask our truck accident lawyers in Oklahoma City.

 Not Addressing Your Pain or Inability to Work With Your Doctor